KDawg/KATzCool2/README.md

 the shift there.

 ## Install Location for OSX
+Typical WebStorm v8 location for this file is something like this:
+`/Users/kentabor/Library/Preferences/WebStorm8/colors`

 Typical PHPStorm v6 location for this file is something like this:
 `/Users/kentabor/Library/Preferences/WebIde60/colors`